-AQD=Asymmetric Quantum Dialogue CAQD=Controlled Asymmetric Quantum Dialogue
+CAQD=Controlled Asymmetric Quantum Dialogue

 Conclusion

-In summary, we have proposed an asymmetric quantum dialogue protocol with entanglement swapping between any two-qubit bell state and any four-qubit cluster state.
-Subsequently, for the sake of maximizing the security and flexibility of the quantum communication, we consider a generalized protocol based on the aforementioned scheme, where the TP is responsible for the preparation of the initial state of the system, but also acts as a controller.
+In summary, we have proposed a quantum dialogue scheme, namely controlled and asymmetric quantum dialogue protocol, which is realized by using the entanglement swapping between any two-qubit bell state and any four-qubit cluster state.
+Furthermore, we note that TP is responsible for the preparation of the initial state of the system, but also acts as a controller.
+Subsequently, for the sake of maximizing the security and flexibility of the quantum communication, we considered the case, where the asymmetric quantum dialogue protocol is controlled by multiple controllers.
 In our protocol, we note that the information that is delivered by Alice to Bob is twice the amount of her information obtained from Bob in a dialogue.
 In other words, this quantum communication scheme is a good solution to the problem that most of the quantum dialogue protocols must exchange the same amount of information between Alice and Bob that always brings information redundancy.
-In our asymmetric quantum dialogue protocol, the redundant information between Alice and Bob is extremely little because our protocol allows that the two legitimate communication parties can exchange unequal amount of secret information.
+In our controlled and asymmetric quantum dialogue protocol, the redundant information between Alice and Bob is extremely little because our protocol allows that the two legitimate communication parties can exchange unequal amount of secret information.
 Moreover, the analysis demonstrates that the protocol does not exist the problem of information leakage and can resist external attacks.

 Acknowledgments